rakshit2020/Free-Minutes-of-Meeting-Agent/README.md

 - Designed to be simple, fast, and easy to evaluate
 - Feedback and suggestions are welcome to improve future versions

----

-*Built to explore practical MoM automation using ASR + LLMs.*